sreyassabbani/nn/DESIGN.md

 While iterating and refactoring this project, I had the following in mind.

 ## Overview of Goals and Philosophy
-- Strong Type Safety: Leverage Rust's type system, const generics, and the typestate pattern to catch mismatches and human errors <ins>at compile time</ins>.
+- Strong Type Safety: Through Rust, leverage type-driven design features and patterns (const generics, zero-cost abstractions, typestate, etc) to catch mismatches and human errors <ins>at compile time</ins>; higly reflective of ["parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
 - Ergonomic API: Provide a <ins>clear and concise API</ins> for model construction, training, and testing.
 - Constrained Modularity: Allow legal mixing and matching of layers without committing to a rigid static pipeline.
 - Performance: Use <ins>zero-cost abstractions</ins>, heap-allocated (`Box`-ed) arrays, and row-major order data layout.